-Besides competition over where EVs will be assembled, there is a global competition for control of the new EV valuechain.
+Besides competition over where EVs will be assembled, there is a global competition for control of the new EV value-chain.
 The prime example of this race is lithium-ion batteries.
 Lithium-ion batteries are the most valuable component in EVs.
-With the growth of demand from EVs, global lithium-ion battery production capacity is expected to grow by 73 percent between 2017 and 202170 and lithium-ion batteries could become a \$40 billion market by 2025.71 This has sparked a race to develop the production capacity to meet growing battery demand and it is this race that will determine the geography of much of the EV value chain.
+With the growth of demand from EVs, global lithium-ion battery production capacity is expected to grow by 73%between 2017 and 202178 and the EV battery market could become over an \$80 billion market by 2025.79 This has sparked a race to develop the production capacity to meet growing battery demand and it is this race that will determine the geography of much of the EV value chain.

 Based on developments so far, the U.S. is falling behind Asian and European countries in lithium-ion battery capacity.
-It is projected by 2021, 56 percent of battery manufacturing capacity will be in China and another 19 percent will be in Europe.
-The U.S. will only have 14 percent of global battery production capacity and this production will be highly dependent on the success of one plant, the Tesla-Panasonic Gigafactory in Nevada.72 Three of the top five battery companies will be based in China, along with LG Chem in South Korea and Tesla-Panasonic in the U.S..73
+It is projected by 2023, 62% of battery manufacturing capacity will be in China and another 14% will be in Europe.
+North America will only have 12% of global battery production capacity and this production will be highly dependent on the success of one plant, the Tesla-Panasonic Gigafactory in Nevada.
+Three of the top five battery companies will be based in China, along with LG Chem in South Korea and Tesla-Panasonic in the U.S. 81

-Projected 2021 Global Share of Lithium-Ion Battery Manufacturing Capacity
+Projected 2023 Global Share of Lithium-Ion Battery Manufacturing Capacity

-Source: Benchmark Minerals74
+Source: Benchmark Minerals82

 The EV value chain is not just battery mega-factories, it is an entire supply chain of associated battery and EV components that will determine which countries will benefit from the shift to EVs.
 To take just one example, battery separators are a component that prevents short-circuits by creating a barrier between the anode and cathode materials in a lithium-ion battery.
-The battery separator market is projected to be worth \$2.7 billion by 2025, its growth driven by EV battery demand.75 Nearly all the global manufacturing capacity for battery separators is in China, Japan, and South Korea.76
+The battery separator market is projected to be worth \$2.7 billion by 2025, its growth driven by EV battery demand.83 Nearly all the global manufacturing capacity for battery separators is in China, Japan, and South Korea.84

 Falling behind on EV components and other advanced technology can shift the value chain out of the U.S. in ways that reduce the positive impacts of EVs produced in the United States.
-For example, the UAW-assembled Chevy Bolt made in Orion Township, MI marked an important industry milestone by introducing a long-range, mass-market EV made in the U.S. Yet, a UBS-commissioned tear-down of the Bolt found that 56 percent of the value of the vehicle was produced by LG,77 with much of these components produced overseas.
+For example, the UAW-assembled Chevy Bolt made in Orion Township, Michigan, marked an important industry milestone by introducing a long-range, massmarket EV made in the U.S. Yet, a UBS-commissioned tear-down of the Bolt found that 56% of the value of the vehicle was produced by LG,85 with much of these components produced overseas.

-WILL INDUSTRIAL POLICY DETERMINE WINNERS & LOSERS?
+WILL INDUSTRIAL POLICY DETERMINE WINNERS AND LOSERS?

 How has China gotten out ahead on the battery arms race?
-China has developed an industrial policy that uses targeted, proactive policies to increase demand for EV batteries and channel that demand towards the purchase of domestic products.
+China has developed an industrial policy that uses targeted, proactive policies to increase demand for EV batteries and channel that demand toward the purchase of domestic products.